tmilev/calculator/README.md

 cd trunk
 make
 ```
 4. Run the calculator for the first time.
 This may prompt you for further setup (mysql, openssl, and initial setup).
 ```
 cd bin
 ./calculator
 ```
 Follow the prompts - you **will be asked for your sudo password**.
+Leave the mysql password blank.
 ### Running the calculator
 5. Once the installation steps are complete start the calculator as a web server:
 ```